-A business property is empty for rating purposes when all removable goods and chattels have been removed.
-Fixtures and fittings, for example, shop counters, or built in display units, do not need to be removed.
+A business property is empty for rating purposes with the removal of all goods and possessions.
+Fixtures and fittings, for example, shop counters, or built in display units, do not need removing.

-The Government reformed empty property relief in 2008 in order to provide a strong incentive to bring empty properties back into use.
-This will help to increase the supply of premises to let, and so reduce business rents and improve the competitiveness of the United Kingdom, as well as bringing forward brown field sites for redevelopment and so reduce the need for new development on environmentally valuable green field land.
+The Government reformed empty property relief in 2008, to provide a strong incentive to bring empty properties back into use.
+This will help to increase the supply of premises to let, and so reduce business rents and improve the competitiveness of the United Kingdom, as well as bringing forward brown field sites for redevelopment and reduce the need for new development on valuable green field land.

 So what does this mean for my rates liability?

 Once a property becomes empty, the first three months are exempt from rating (six months in the case of an empty industrial property).
 Thereafter, the full 100% rates are payable.
 There are certain types of empty properties where no rates are payable, even after the three-month period expires.
 Examples include: